michael-e/email_newsletter_manager/readme.md

 *Symphony: Blueprints -> Newsletter Senders*

-Newsletter Senders section allows defining multiple senders for the newsletter.
+Newsletter Senders allows defining multiple senders for the newsletter.
 There needs to be at least one sender defined before sending the newsletter.

 *Sender Properties*